From Directed Polymers in Spatial-correlated Environment to Stochastic Heat Equations Driven by Fractional Noise in 1 + 1 Dimensions: The convergence of partition functions in the sense of finite dimensional distribution

-holds as $n\longrightarrow\infty$ by Cram{\'e}r-Wold device and density arguments for $f_1,f_2,\dots,f_m\in {\mathcal L}_H$ with disjoint support. \end{remark} We proceed to go through with the case of $k>1$.
-Since no such technique as deletion of diagonals due to the spatial-colored property of fractional Brownian motion is available for us we are not allowed to do as that did in \cite{alberts2014}.
+We proceed to go through with the case of $k>1$.
+Since no such technique as deletion of diagonals due to the spatial-colored property of fractional Brownian motion is available we are not allowed to use the same techniques as in \cite{alberts2014}.
+0.1in